dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

 builder.Build().Run();
 ```

 The preceding code adds a SQL Server Container resource to your app and configures a connection to a database called `sqldata`.
+The `PublishAsAzureSqlDatabase` method ensures that an Azure SQL Database resources will be created when you deploy the app using supported tools such as the Azure Developer CLI.

 ## [SQL Server Container](#tab/sql-container)